uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/README.md

 ![Transfer foil ready for transfer](transfer_ready.jpg)

 - The foil feels smoother than a sticker
+- The foil is shinier than a sticker
 -

 ## 4. Set up Inkcut connection